Mixed Breeds

 Health

-Overall the Golden Mountain dog is a healthy breed.
-As with any relatively new hybrid dog, there aren’t any specific health testing recommendations, as such it is best to look at his parent’s health in order to determine what he may be predisposed to.
+Overall, the Golden Mountain Dog is a healthy breed.
+As with any relatively new hybrid dog, there aren’t any specific health testing recommendations.
+As such, it is best to look at his parent’s health in order to determine what he may be predisposed to.

 Nutrition